Virginia Tech vs. LSU Predictions & Picks - Women's NCAA Tournament Final Four

 Virginia Tech Schedule Analysis

-- The Hokies' best win this season came against the Ohio State Buckeyes, a squad ranked inside the AP's Top 25 (No. 12).
-The Hokies secured the 84-74 win at a neutral site on March 27.

-- The Hokies have 15 wins versus Quadrant 1 teams, the second-most in the nation.

-- Virginia Tech has tied for the eighth-most Quadrant 2 wins in the country (eight).
+- Virginia Tech has tied for the eighth-most Quadrant 2 victories in the country (eight).

 Virginia Tech 2022-23 Best Wins